Research Interests

 Genetic eye disease is a leading cause of blindness among infants, children and adults.

-Dr Mariya Moosajee is focused on:
+Professor Mariya Moosajee is focused on:

 Understanding the molecular basis of inherited eye disorders, in particular the genetics of retinal dystrophies and ocular maldevelopment such a microphthalmia, anophthalmia, ocular coloboma and anterior segment dysgenesis.